Lawyer Coaching

 If you’re like me, you didn’t learn the most critical skills for success in law school.
 You learned the law, but not the laws needed to survive and thrive as a lawyer.
 Some lawyers began a career without fully understanding the challenges to be successful and satisfied in work and life.
 Some lack self-confidence or executive-level skills necessary to progress professionally.
 And some picked the wrong path to suit their personality, values, and preferences.

 Not to worry.
-These things can all be addressed and improved.
+These things can all be addressed and improved with the right lawyer coach.

-In coaching, we will identify what’s important to you in your career and life.
+While working with a lawyer coach, we will identify what’s important to you in your career and life.
 Once we know what success looks like, we collect data, assess the current situation, and create an action plan with specific steps and metrics to measure attainment.
 You implement the plan, build on your success, and we celebrate every small victory.

 My coaching experience with Dena was of the most important investments I have made in my professional development…I highly recommend using her coaching services to help you work through goals you may want to achieve or to navigate through any professional hurdles you are facing.
 It was an excellent use of my time, energy and resources.